saim14/saim14/README.md

 - 👋 Hi, I’m saim islam
 - 👀 I’m interested in General Intelligence
-- 🌱 I’m currently learning A lot of things
+- 🌱 I’m currently learning lot of things
 - 💞️ I’m looking to collaborate with peoples who can't focused on one thing, who has no goals.
 - 📫 How to reach me, though email